• Home

 Located on Lake Jesup in Oviedo, Black Hammock Adventures has been providing airboat rides for more than 15 years.
 Their boats are approved by, and the captains licensed by, the U.S. Coast Guard.
 Needless to say, they know what they are doing.

-After purchasing our tickets in the gift shop, we headed down to the dock to wait for boarding.
+After purchasing tickets in the gift shop, it was down to the dock to wait for boarding.
 Airboat rides leave every 30 minutes, so you will not wait very long for your excursion.
 Our boat had a grand total of seven, which included six passengers and the captain.
 It could easily have seated another nine passengers.
 The captain started with a brief safety review, informed us of the noise and the need to wear the provided ear protection, and offered a short background of the lake.
 Then we were off on our adventure.

 Black Hammock Airboats | Photo by Floridiana Magazine